 The way I figure it, if eventually it becomes more of a priority or a necessity, I’ll find a way to work it in, but in the meantime, I don’t want to think about selling when I’m hanging out with family.”

 If you do choose to pass on Black Friday this year, remember that it’s not your only opportunity to run promotions.

-"I would rather offer sales at less predictable times when I have a better chance of having people see it," advises Becky Mollenkamp, who chose to stop running Black Friday promotions last year.
+“I would rather offer sales at less predictable times when I have a better chance of having people see it,” advises Becky Mollenkamp, who chose to stop running Black Friday promotions in 2019.

-And if you want to dip a toe into the Black Friday and Cyber Monday excitement, but are nervous about the time commitment or work involved, start small and scale.
-That's how Ryan at Signature Edits found his success with the shopping holidays:
+If you do want to dip a toe into the Black Friday and Cyber Monday excitement, but are nervous about the time commitment or work involved, start small and scale.
+That’s how Ryan at Signature Edits found his success with the shopping holidays:

 “Don’t try to do EVERYTHING.
 Just do ONE thing.
 Create ONE offer and focus on ONE marketing platform.
 Beginners chase a million different ideas and make no money.
 Pros focus on getting one great offer and scaling the heck out of it.”